Where and How to Watch Sanremo 2026 Online (Live Stream)

 In Italy, February isn’t just the month of love and carnival—it’s Sanremo time!
 Il Festival di Sanremo, officially known as Il Festival della Canzone Italiana, is the nation’s biggest music event —the one show that can glue the entire country to their TVs (even the haters will be watching it, they just won’t admit it!).

 Held every February in the charming coastal town of Sanremo, Liguria, this festival is unique because it’s all about brand-new songs that have never been heard before.
-Sure, you can read the lyrics in TV guides or online beforehand, but no one knows what the music will actually sound like until the artists step onto that stage.
+No one knows what the music will sound like until the artists step onto that stage.
 And amid future tormentoni (massive hit) and songs that spark endless debates, one thing is for sure: Sanremo never fails to deliver drama, surprises, and plenty of meme-worthy moments!

 A bit of Sanremo history